Rockman-Blue/SANS-SEC504-CTF/6-support.issplaylist.com/support.issplaylist.com-Writeup.md

 After searching through the output of the find command that did not return permission denied, there were a few options.
 Most of those options resided in the /usr/bin/ folder, which makes sense since that directory contains the executable file for common Linux commands.

-The top file seems obvious, but I thought about if how I could identify it even if the name wasn't obvious.
+The top file seems obvious due to its name, but I thought about if how I could identify it even if the name wasn't obvious.
 One indicator of a backdoor is an executable binary being located in a temporary directory, in this case /tmp.
 On Linux systems, executable binaries are typically stored in the /usr/bin/ directory, one being in /tmp is a something to investigate.

 # Root Privileges Required